 EVIDENCE AND LONGEVITY

-Composite bonding typically lasts 3–7 years, depending on oral habits, bite forces and maintenance.
-Unlike veneers, composite resin is more susceptible to staining, chipping and surface wear over time, though repairs are straightforward.
+Composite bonding typically lasts 3–7 years, depending on oral hygiene, diet, bite forces, smoking, tooth grinding and maintenance.
+Composite resin is more prone to staining, chipping and surface wear than porcelain; however, one of its main advantages is that small defects can often be repaired without replacing the entire restoration.

 There is no universally “better” option — the choice depends on clinical, aesthetic, personal lifestyle factors and long-term goals.